How to move to Hawaii from the mainland: The ultimate checklist

 You can avoid the need for all this paperwork by hiring an auto transport company to collect your car for you and deliver it to your home.

-Rules for shipping a car to Hawaii from the mainland
+What are the rules for shipping a car to Hawaii from the mainland?

 The rules for shipping a car to Hawaii from the mainland are much more straightforward.
 No extra paperwork is needed.
 However, if you’re not staying for an extended period, you must apply for an out-of-state permit.